 - System wage floor: Compliance with minimum wage legislation on every booking is a given.
 But there may be a local Living Wage.
 Is that the floor?
 Balance needs to be found between boosting income and need to compete with cash-in-hand bookings.

 If your workers are to be W-2’s they will each need an employer-of-record.
 That intermediary vets each person then payrolls them in return for a mark-up the body sets on each hour booked.
 Whoever runs the market needs to set standards for these organizations.
 Equilibrium needs to be found between: (a) ensuring stability for market participants (b) getting a vibrant, innovative, competitive field of bodies driving the market forwards.

 The aim is simply to create a transparent market that’s fair to everyone.
 Further issues may be decided in conjunction with intermediaries.
 These parameters are then inserted into the system’s default contracts.

 Rule setting for beginners

 Market operators’ power in setting rules is in proportion to the early demand lined up for local launch.
 If a city commits $20m of bookings over the first 12 months, that is a huge block of demand creating a mouth-watering business case for intermediaries.
-They can be pushed into accepting enhanced conditions for workers and lower mark-ups.
-If a launch is only just above minimum demand intermediaries will need a bigger slice of the pie to make participation worthwhile.
+They can likely be pushed into accepting enhanced conditions for workers and lower mark-ups.
+If a launch is only just above minimum demand, intermediaries will need to add more charges to make participation worthwhile.

 We recommend starting with very simple rules, knowing they can be fine-tuned later.
 For example, for the first year a city might only permit established local employment businesses to be intermediaries.
-Legal minimums are adopted with only temporary employee (W-2) status permitted for workers.
-But a determination to evolve to wider scope and enhanced worker conditions once critical mass is reached can be made clear.
+Only temporary employee (W-2) status could be permitted for workers.
+But a determination to evolve to wider scope and a variety of contractual options for workers can be made clear.